-Purpose of Jeanette Marks Center
+Purpose of Jeannette Marks Center

 The Marks Center serves the MHC community identifying as sexual and gender minorities as well as their allies.

-Jeanette Marks Cultural Center History
+Jeannette Marks Cultural Center History

 Cultural space for non-heterosexual students became a reality in 1999 with the opening of the Lesbian, Bisexual, and Transgendered Community Center on 5 Faculty Lane, across from Dickinson.
 After working with members of the administration, students were granted space, and they selected 5 Faculty Lane from several available buildings.
 Renovations to the house, including changes to make it wheelchair-accessible and conversion of the garage into a multi-purpose meeting area, were completed over the summer.
 In total, the trustees allocated S60,000 for the creation of this space, including $15,000 for the purchase of furniture.

 Cultural Center Assistant